14. Wire

 The AGX Wire Route category of a Wire’s Details panel.

-Nodes can be manipulated either by selecting and dragging them in the viewport, or through direct edits of the array elements.
-The position of a route node is relative to the owning Wire.
 New nodes are created either by duplicating existing nodes in the viewport, through Alt-drag, or with the plus-button next to the Route Nodes Property in the Details panel.
 Existing nodes can be deleted either by selecting them in the viewport and pressing the Delete key, or using the drop-down menu next to each array element in the Details panel.

 14.3.3.
 Selected Node